Reference Data Management

 The key constraint: RDM never writes to consumer databases.
 Consumers own their own caches and decide what to retain.
 RDM only fires cache-invalidation events when its data changes.

-Eleven Architectural Decision Records govern the design, including:
+A set of Architectural Decision Records governs the design, including:

 - MongoDB as the master store (schema-flexible reference data)